Recipes from Italy

 • 80 g (⅓ cup) unsalted butter

-• 125 ml (½ cup) Alchermes liqueur.
-If you can't find this Italian liqueur, mix cherry syrup with a little rum or brandy to create a sweet and slightly alcoholic combination, similar to Alchermes.
+• 125 ml (½ cup) Alchermes liqueur. - If you cannot find Alchermes, mix cherry syrup with a small amount of rum or brandy to create a sweet, lightly aromatic substitute with a similar flavor and color.

 • 2 egg whites